MaroonBrian1928/SpongeBot/README.md

 # SpongeBot

-SpongeBot is a lightweight Discord bot that responds to a single slash command, `/spongebob`, and delivers SpongeBob-themed fun.
-The command supports several options so you can drop memes, quotes, GIFs, and even run interactive trivia rounds directly inside your server.
+SpongeBot is a lightweight Discord bot that exposes a set of SpongeBob-themed slash commands—centered around `/spongebob` plus `/mocktext` and `/wumbo`.
+These commands let you drop memes, quotes, GIFs, and interactive trivia rounds directly inside your server.

 ## Features